 LotuS2 is frequently updated to improve user experience and to include new functionalities.
-To update LotuS2 after a manual installation, follow the steps from the download section to download and extract the latest release from github (Downloads).
-Then call the following command to copy the new files into the old version to update LotuS2.
-That way, the downloaded databases will be still available and you do not have to run autoinstall again.
+To update LotuS2 after a manual installation, follow the next steps to get the latest version from github.
+After an update with "git pull" the databases are still there and there is no need to run autoinstall again.

 You can also perform a fresh install, but then you have to rerun the autoinstall script again.

 Important: The latest version on Github via "git pull" might not be same as the latest conda version.

 Please be aware that if you relocate the LotuS2 folder LotuS2 will fail to find the utilized third-party software.
 This is because LotuS2 stores absolute paths to the programs in the lOTUs.cfg file.
 If you want to move your folder you can change the paths in the config file with the following command:

 If you would like to use dada2, LotuS2 will attempt to install this via autoInstall.pl.
 However, in our experience this is instable and we recommend to install dada2 manually in your global R distribution first, before starting the LotuS2 install.
 LotuS2 will require Rscript accessible in your bash.